microsoft/DeepSpeed/docs/index.md

 <span style="color:dodgerblue">Turing-NLG</span></a>,
 establishing a new SOTA in the LM category.

+For model scientists with limited GPU resources, ZeRO-Offload leverages both CPU and GPU memory for training large models.
+Using a machine with **a single GPU**, our users can run **models of up to 13 billion parameters** without running out of memory, 10x bigger than the existing approaches, while obtaining competitive throughput.
+This feature democratizes multi-billion-parameter model training and opens the window for many deep learning practitioners to explore bigger and better models.

 ## Scalability
-DeepSpeed supports efficient data parallelism, model parallelism, and their combination.
-ZeRO boosts the scaling capability and efficiency further.
+DeepSpeed supports efficient data parallelism, model parallelism, pipeline parallelism and their combinations, which we call 3D parallelism.
-* <span style="color:dodgerblue">DeepSpeed provides system support to run models up to 170 billion parameters, 10x larger than the state-of-art (8 billion NVIDIA GPT, 11 billion Google T5).</span>
+* <span style="color:dodgerblue">3D parallelism of DeepSpeed provides system support to run models with trillions of parameters, read more in our [press-release]({{ site.press_release_v3 }}) and [tutorial](/tutorials/pipeline).</span>
-* <span style="color:dodgerblue">DeepSpeed can run large models more efficiently, up to 10x faster for models with various sizes spanning 1.5B to 170B.</span> More specifically, the data parallelism powered by ZeRO is complementary and can be combined with different types of model parallelism.
+* <span style="color:dodgerblue">DeepSpeed can run large models more efficiently, up to 10x faster for models with various sizes spanning 1.5B to hundred billion.</span> More specifically, the data parallelism powered by ZeRO is complementary and can be combined with different types of model parallelism.
 It allows DeepSpeed to fit models using lower degree of model parallelism and higher batch size, offering significant performance gains compared to using model parallelism alone.